bbchk/personal_config/README.md

 TODO: make it so I could wrap any word anywhere in `` using some shortcut

 delete battery from tmux, put vpn from tmux to gnome extension...somehow
+TODO: learn jq and learn to copy into clipboard programmatically its output